 The snakes don’t live in urban areas as it’s not their natural environment and they tend to avoid any areas that are frequented by humans a lot.

-Contrary to some people’s beliefs, snakes are afraid of humans so they try to stay away from them.
+Contrary to many people’s beliefs, snakes are afraid of humans so they try to stay away from us.

 Additionally, there are actually very few snakes left in St Lucia and some of the species that live there are threatened with extinction.